-The issues, be they drinking, sex or just mixing white and brights in the laundry, are complicated by our changing relationship, our ability to accept the adults they have become, our need to control what goes on in our own homes and the presence of younger siblings watching ever so closely.
+The issues, be they drinking, vaping or just mixing whites and brights in the laundry, are complicated by our changing relationship, our ability to accept the adults they have become, our need to control what goes on in our own homes and the presence of younger siblings watching ever so closely.

 Did they always obey?
-Certainly not, but they took a good shot at it and covered their tracks when necessary.
-But now they have another place they call home as well.
-In that home, I am just going to put it out there and guess they are following whatever rules they have chosen to live by.
-But what to do when they are in our home, the home they grew up in, my home?
+Certainly not, but they took a good shot at it.
+But, now they have another place they call home as well.
+In that home, I am going to guess they are following whatever rules they have chosen to live by.
+The question is, what to do when they are in our home, the home they grew up in, my home?

 My first instinct was to grab the rules, the ones he knew well and had long lived by, and start checking off his transgressions.
 But then, even before I could furiously start tapping my cell phone and send off a nasty text I would soon regret, I stopped and thought.

 Every night there were more kids sleeping in my house, every morning less food in my refrigerator.

 I couldn’t stay up late enough to even see who was here or if the lights were turned out and what little food remained was put away.
-A couple of mornings I awoke at 5:00 to hear their laughter and chatting as my day began and their night had not yet ended.
+A couple of mornings I awoke at 5:00 am to hear their laughter and chatter as my day began and their night had not yet ended.
 After a few more valiant attempts at self-control, I asked myself, was it my house, my rules and if it was, could it be their home as well?

 The conventional wisdom says that they are adults and in dealing with adults it is important to lay down the rules of engagement.
 This wisdom says that if you make the rules of living together clear, chaos can be avoided.
 Here is my problem.
 They may be adults, but they are not just any adults.
 Chaos, I know from two decades of being a mom, is part of family life and I am pretty sure that real wisdom is never conventional.

-So at Christmas a soccer ball and an expensive lamp had an unfortunate encounter (funnily we still have the soccer ball.)
+So at Christmas a soccer ball and an expensive lamp had an unfortunate encounter (funnily, we still have the soccer ball.)
 And as I took the pieces of lamp out to the garbage, I said nothing.
 One of my kids stayed at a friend’s all night without a word of his whereabouts, and I said nothing.
 Why?